crashingstatic/BashFu/README.md

 tar c folder_to_encrypt | openssl enc -aes-256-cbc -e > secret.tar.enc
 #### Tar's a directory and then encypts it using openssl
 #### Decrypt it using:
-openssl enc -aes-256-cbc -d &lt; secret.tar.enc | tar x
+openssl enc -aes-256-cbc -d < secret.tar.enc | tar x

 read -sn 1 -p "Press any key to continue..."
 #### Useful for prompting in bash scripts